MeastroZI/JSON_DSL/README.md

 #### How this transformation rule transforming the $ref for JSON SCHEMA 2019 to 2020:
 * This rule iterate from the fragment of the $ref and like if https://.....#/some1/some2 then it iterate from the ["some1" , "some2"] and then it check the condtitions
-    - For "items" it check if it's reference have the sibling of {"type" : "array"} if yes then it append the /prefixItems to the current value of the "path" variable
-    - For "additionalItems" also it check the same conditions as the items and if satisfied then append the /otems to the current value
+    - For "items" and additionalItmes we check that if the prevKey variable which we define to maintain the previous key appear in the `$ref` value is not an `properties` and `$def`  [example](https://docs.google.com/document/d/13Pr-QSI8Dxb5MdlHdSjM70GWAZzyyFbJ7dfrETWOTJ0/edit#heading=h.awn2hv3pq6sh) , [exmple2](https://docs.google.com/document/d/13Pr-QSI8Dxb5MdlHdSjM70GWAZzyyFbJ7dfrETWOTJ0/edit#heading=h.um7ir9w76c0p)
+    - Then if the condition get staisfied we update the path variable value using the `getConcatinate` method which concaticate the *path* variable previous value to the / prefixItems and assign it to the current of the path variable same for additionalItems

     - Now last  `getters` is for the default condtion in which we append the `_$value_` as it is in path.
 * Preverference always maintain the reference to the previous fragment value and it is used in the condtion of the path variable
     - Its Update have 2 obj one is without `getters` and another is without `conditions` so first obj is just for the ignore the first case ( `_$value_` = "#" ) bcz in this case we dont waana do any thing
     - Now in second obj we always have to update the prevreference using the current _$value_ unconditionally.
-In this obj we are concatinating the #/ with the `_$value_` to get the reference of the current value WRT the `from` in which we are taking the previous value of prereference variable
+In this obj we are concatinating the #/ with the `_$value_` to get the reference of the current value WRT the `from` in which we are taking the previous value of prereference variable.
+    - prevKey is another variable which maintain the previous key appear in the `$ref` value

+  `Operation` finally perform the operation on the `$ref` by updating the its value to the `path` variable